Target Disk Mode Not Working on macOS Ventura/Monterey - Qiling

-Target Disk Mode may occasionally not appear on the host computer, the connected Mac may not recognize the connected Mac as an external hard drive, or maybe Target Disk Mode USB-C is not working.
-And there could be several reasons it is not working on your M1 Mac.
+Target Disk Mode may not appear on the host computer, the connected Mac may not recognize the connected Mac as an external hard drive, or Target Disk Mode USB-C may not be working on M1 Macs due to various reasons.

-The common reason is using the wrong port or cable for your Mac computer.
-Moreover, these are some other possible causes:
+The common reason for this issue is using the wrong port or cable for your Mac computer.
+Other possible causes include a faulty cable, a malfunctioning USB port, or a software issue with your Mac's operating system.

-Your Mac may occasionally be formatted as APFS when you want to boot it in Target Disk mode.
-If that's your case, the computer you connect to must run macOS High Sierra or later.
-Older software cannot recognize APFS format, which prevents it from recognizing your Mac.
+If your Mac is formatted as APFS and you want to boot it in Target Disk mode, the computer you connect to must run macOS High Sierra or later, as older software cannot recognize the APFS format.

-You can update Mac to High Sierra or later (Ventura/Monterey) by following the steps below:
+To update your Mac to High Sierra or later (Ventura/Monterey), follow these steps:

 Step 1.
-Access "System Settings" by clicking the Apple menu in the bottom-right corner of your screen.
+To access "System Settings" on your Mac, click the Apple menu located in the bottom-right corner of your screen.

 Step 2.
 In the sidebar, click "General".